Sherwin-xjtu/CNVrecomm/README.md

 -d sampleDepth. e.g. '-d 100' indicates that the input sample's average depth is 100X.
 Note: This can be obtained using tools like samtools or pysam.

 -o CNVrecomReport.tsv.
-The output file of report from CNVtools.
+The output file of report from EMcnv.
 ```